Exponential Convergence of Augmented Primal-dual Gradient Algorithms for Partially Strongly Convex Functions: Applications to Distributed Optimization

-This generalization broadens the applicability of exponential convergence results to problems that do not satisfy conventional convexity conditions.
-Our result coincides with \cite{yi2020exponential} and is equivalent to the EB condition in \cite{liang2019exponential} under convexity assumption \cite{karimi2016linear}.
+This generalization broadens the applicability of exponential convergence results to problems that do not satisfy convex conditions.
+Our result coincides with \cite{yi2020exponential} and is equivalent to the EB condition in \cite{liang2019exponential} under the convexity assumption \cite{karimi2016linear}.